Shelton State Community College: Campus

 Shelton State has two campuses: Martin Campus, off Alabama Highway 69, south of Tuscaloosa, in the unincorporated suburb of Taylorville, and C.A.
 Fredd Campus on Martin Luther King, Jr., Boulevard in west Tuscaloosa.

-Student life

 Athletics

 Shelton State fields six varsity sports teams in the Alabama Community College Conference (ACCC) in Division I of the National Junior College Athletic Association (NJCAA).
 Two of the sports are women's (softball and basketball), two are men's (baseball and basketball), and one is co-ed (cheerleading).

 Shelton State's sports teams are called the Buccaneers and their colors are gold and emerald.